Francis Pym

 Francis Leslie Pym, Baron Pym, (13 February 1922 – 7 March 2008) was a British Conservative Party politician who served in various Cabinet positions in the 1970s and 1980s, including Foreign, Defence and Northern Ireland Secretary, and Leader of the House of Commons.
 He was Member of Parliament (MP) for Cambridgeshire (South East Cambridgeshire after 1983) from 1961 to 1987.
 Pym was made a life peer in 1987.

 Early life

 Pym was born at Penpergwm Lodge, near Abergavenny in Monmouthshire.
 His father, Leslie Pym, was also an MP, while his grandfather, the Rt Revd Walter Pym, was Bishop of Bombay.
 He was not a direct descendant of the 17th-century parliamentarian John Pym as has been commonly held (see Pym's own published family history), but a collateral descendant.

-He was educated at Eton, before going on to Magdalene College, Cambridge.
+He was educated at Eton, before going on to Magdalene College, Cambridge in 1940.
+The following year, his studies were interrupted by military service.
 For much of the Second World War, Pym served in North Africa and Italy as a captain and regimental adjutant in the 9th Lancers.
 He was mentioned in despatches twice, awarded the Military Cross, and ended his military service as a major.

-Pym was a managing director and landowner before he went into politics.
+Pym was still in Italy when his father died and he inherited the estates, though retaining the family home Hazells near Sandy, Bedfordshire - which had been used as a hospital during the war - was no longer practical.
+Pym was offered a job by Lord Woolton in Liverpool at his Lewis's department store, so beginning a career in business, in addition to his responsibility for the family estates.
+Two years later, Pym purchased a stake in a Hereford-based tent maker, which he turned into a successful business.